chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break/dam-break.rst

   python3 ./dam-break-2d.py ./output

-to execute this post-processing code, where ``./output`` is the directory that contains the simulation results.
+to execute this postprocessing code, where ``./output`` is the directory that contains the simulation results.
-In post-processing, the maximum dimensionless lateral position of the liquid phase is tracked through time and compared with the experiments of Martin and Moyce (1952) [#martin1952]_.
+In postprocessing, the maximum dimensionless lateral position of the liquid phase is tracked through time and compared with the experiments of Martin and Moyce (1952) [#martin1952]_.
-The following figure shows the result of the post-processing, with a good agreement between the simulation and the experiment:
+The following figure shows the result of the postprocessing, with a good agreement between the simulation and the experiment:

 .. image:: images/xmax-t.png
     :alt: xmax_t